When potential students contact me, one of the first things they want to know is, “How much are piano lessons?”.

 Depending on where the piano studio is located (big box store v. in the teacher’s home), prices of lessons can vary.
 Companies that have storefronts and many employees will have high overhead costs that will, in turn, be passed down to you as the consumer.
 Your lesson cost will include what it takes to pay rent, pay the instructors, pay for insurances, etc. Studios that are held in teachers’ homes don’t have those high overhead costs and so your lesson costs reflect those savings.

-Depending on the studio, piano lessons can be taught in the student’s home in person or online, in the teacher’s home, or in a music studio.
+Depending on the studio, piano lessons on Long Island can be taught in the student’s home in person or online, in the teacher’s home, or in a music studio.

 Where you take lessons is up to you, but not all teachers and studios offer all options so make sure you find that out early so you get what you want.
 Teachers who travel to the homes of each student will have additional travel costs included in their rates or added as an additional cost per lesson, whether they’re an employee at a music studio or have their own private studio.